-The Seiko 6139 automatic chronograph – a historical movement in its own right, like the just serviced late 1972 Seiko 6139-6002 "Cevert" variant here – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
+The Seiko 6139 automatic chronograph – a historical movement in its own right, like the all original and just serviced 1972 Seiko 6139-6005 "Cevert" variant here – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
 Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
 It has been a feat debated who won, but in the background of this skirmish, Seiko quietly created one theirs at the same time – the 6139.

 Fast forward to late 2018, and Seiko enthusiasts were treated to the discovery that the early 1970s famous F1 racing bad boy Francois Cevert wore one while racing, hence the moniker "Cevert," which caught on in collector circles quickly.